MicrosoftDocs/sql-docs/docs/linux/tutorial-sql-server-containers-kubernetes.md

 ## Create SA password

-First, create and store an SA password in the Kubernetes cluster.
+Create an SA password in the Kubernetes cluster.
 Kubernetes can manage sensitive configuration information like passwords as [secrets](http://kubernetes.io/docs/concepts/configuration/secret/).

 The following command creates a password for the SA account: